 The compliance calculations of the financial covenants of the Facility Agreement permit inclusion of certain cash funds contributed to the Company from the issuance of the Company's common stock and/or subordinated indebtedness.
-These funds are referred to as "Equity Cure Contributions" and may be funded in order to achieve compliance with financial covenants, subject to the conditions set forth in the Facility Agreement.
+These funds are referred to as "Equity Cure Contributions" and may be used to achieve compliance with financial covenants, subject to the conditions set forth in the Facility Agreement.
 Each Equity Cure Contribution must be made in a minimum amount of \$10 million for each measurement period or in the aggregate for all periods until the date that such funding is no longer allowed by the Facility Agreement.
-In August 2015 and February 2016, the Company drew \$15 million and \$6.5 million, respectively, under its common stock purchase agreement with Terrapin Opportunity, L.P. ("Terrapin") (the "August 2015 Terrapin Agreement").
-The Company used a portion of these funds as an Equity Cure Contribution under the Facility Agreement in the calculation of compliance with financial covenants for the measurement period ended December 31, 2015.
+In August 2015, February 2016, and June 2016, the Company drew \$15 million, \$6.5 million, and \$22.0 million, respectively, under its common stock purchase agreement with Terrapin Opportunity, L.P. ("Terrapin") (the "August 2015 Terrapin Agreement").
+The Company used these funds as Equity Cure Contributions under the Facility Agreement with respect to the calculation of compliance with financial covenants for the measurement periods ended December 31, 2015 and June 30, 2016.
+The Company anticipates that it will continue to use Equity Cure Contributions to maintain compliance with certain financial covenants under the Facility Agreement for the measurement periods ending December 31, 2016 and June 30, 2017, including, but not limited to, the remaining amounts available under the August 2015 Terrapin Agreement.

 The Facility Agreement requires the Company to maintain a total of \$37.9 million in a debt service reserve account, which is pledged to secure all of the Company's obligations under the Facility Agreement.
 The use of these funds is restricted to making principal and interest payments under the Facility Agreement.
-As of March 31, 2016, the balance in the debt service reserve account, which was established with the proceeds of the loan agreement with Thermo discussed below, was \$37.9 million and classified as restricted cash on the Company's condensed consolidated balance sheets.
+As of September 30, 2016, the balance in the debt service reserve account, which was established with the proceeds of the loan agreement with Thermo discussed below, was \$38.0 million and classified as restricted cash on the Company's condensed consolidated balance sheets.